BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 1. Download the XavierTestApplication project.
 This is a self contained Xavier Evaluation project which includes the Xavier.framework for you to run the demo application on the iPhone.

 2. Open the XavierTestApplication project using the Xcode IDE and compile the project.

+3. Add the file iso3.plist from the framework folder to your project.

-To integrate the Xavier.framework into your application, please make sure you have the similar setting as the Xavier Evaluation SDK.
+4. To integrate the Xavier.framework into your application, please make sure you have the similar setting as the Xavier Evaluation SDK.
 Here are all the Xavier Evaluation SDK settings:
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**General Setting (Figure 1)**